 They’re nostalgic, they’re fun to collect and they don’t take up nearly as much room as full-size dinnerware sets.
-Yes, glass children’s dishes make an ideal collection for a many great reasons, and there are far more examples out there than you may have realized.
+Yes, glass children’s dishes make an ideal collection for many great reasons, and there are far more examples out there than you may have realized.

 Depression Glass Children’s Sets